CUGLIJIE/learngit/readme.txt

-Git is a lijie version control system.
+Git is a lijie  李珏 version control system.
 Git is free software.